-- Avoid sun exposure and wear broad spectrum sunblock on the treated area.
+- Avoid sun exposure and wear broad-spectrum sunblock on the treated area.
 This has to be done after any scabs which might have formed, have fallen off by themselves.
-Please note that despite the fact that the appropriate sun block has been worn direct exposure to intense light sources must be avoided in any case of 3 months after the last treatment.
+Please note that despite the fact that the appropriate sunblock has been worn direct exposure to intense light sources must be avoided in any case of 3 months after the last treatment.

 Antiseptic, Benzalkonium Chloride Solutions.

-The use of any flammable and alcohol based antiseptics are strictly forbidden during the use of electrical arcing for aesthetic purposes, this is because flammable antiseptic can ignite during the treatment therefore causing various hazards.
+The use of any flammable and alcohol-based antiseptics are strictly forbidden during the use of electrical arcing for aesthetic purposes, this is because flammable antiseptic can ignite during the treatment, therefore, causing various hazards.
 Also, the type of antiseptic used for the after-care has to be fit for purpose.
 Some antiseptics are too aggressive hence not suitable as after-care products after the use of electrical arcing for aesthetic purposes.

 Benzalkonium chloride solutions have been shown to be not only effective but leading to the best results if used appropriately.
-The recommended active ingredient in the antiseptic to be used after these types of aesthetic treatments is Benzalkonium chloride.
+The recommended active ingredient in the antiseptic to be used for these types of aesthetic treatments is Benzalkonium chloride.
 Antiseptic solutions containing Benzalkonium Chloride are widely available on the market.
 The concentrations are usually between 0.17% to 0.2%.
 In the UK these types of antiseptics can be found at any chemist, the most common brand is Dettol Antiseptic Wash 0.198%.
 This products or equivalent custom solutions should be used to clean the treated area in the morning, early afternoon and evening before going to sleep.
 No other types of antiseptics should be used.
-If alcohol based or other antiseptics are used then there could be some increased likelihood of undesired effects.
+If alcohol-based or other antiseptics are used then there could be some increased likelihood of undesired effects.

-Wash the treated area twice a day, in the morning and before bed time using the Benzalkonium Chloride solution.
+Wash the treated area twice a day, in the morning and before bedtime using the Benzalkonium Chloride solution.
 Increase the number of washes if necessary.
 Remember to dry very gently without rubbing the area, using a very clean towel (preferably sterile dressing).
 Do not apply occlusion using plasters of any type (do not bandage the area).

-If infections are contracted soon after the treatment they could increase the likelihood of scarring.
+- If infections are contracted soon after the treatment they could increase the likelihood of scarring.

-Picking the scabs can cause scars and/or hypo-pigmentation.
+- Picking the scabs can cause scars and/or hypo-pigmentation.

-The more the client is exposed to sunlight including other artificial light sources (even while wearing Broad Spectrum Sunblock) the higher the risks of hyper-pigmentation.
+- The more the client is exposed to sunlight including other artificial light sources (even while wearing Broad Spectrum Sunblock) the higher the risks of hyper-pigmentation.

 Do NOT apply any plasters to cover the treated area.
 Do not use antibiotic products as means of preventing infections.
 The use of antibiotic products as means of prevention is not recommended by the wider scientific community because it can increase future bacterial resistance.
-To not use any medicinal products during the after care unless prescribed by a medical practitioner.
+To not use any medicinal products during the aftercare unless prescribed by a medical practitioner.